ddev/ddev/docs/content/users/quickstart.md

     ddev exec bin/console system:install --create-database --basic-setup
     ddev launch /admin
     ```

-    Now log into the admin site (/admin) using the web browser.
-The default credentials are username=admin, password=shopware.
+    Log into the admin site (`/admin`) using the web browser.
+The default credentials are username `admin` and password `shopware`.
 You can use the web UI to install sample data or accomplish many other tasks.

     For more advanced tasks like adding elasticsearch, building and watching storefront and administration, see [susi.dev](https://susi.dev/ddev-shopware-6).

 === "Backdrop"